berkgurdamar/RNASeq-Pipeline/README.md

 ## Installation

- All required packages can be installed using `setup.sh` script. setup.sh script creates a conda environment called rnaseq-pipeline and downloads all packages in it.
+ All required packages can be installed using `setup.sh` script. setup.sh script creates a conda environment called `rnaseq-pipeline` and downloads all required packages in it.

 ```
 bash setup.sh